stephenjude/extended-artisan-commands/README.md

 Have you ever enjoyed the assistance of artisan commands?
 This package brings more of it :)

-You can now generate PHP classes and traits using artisan `make:class` or `make:trait` console commands.
+You can now generate PHP classes and traits using artisan `make:class`, `make:abstract-class`, `make:interface` or `make:trait` console commands.

 ## Installation
 ### Step 1: Install Through Composer
 ```bash
 composer require stephenjude/extended-artisan-commands --dev